Details Panel (Metadata)

 FYI: Pro Sound Effects’ SEARCH is currently in the process of conforming to our above standard.
 When completed then 3 major players in the metadata game are finally on the same page.
 8)

-If you are looking to distribute you SFX to the world and want to make sure your metadata will be read by some (cough cough) “rival” programs then best to ONLY tag your SFX in the 7 fields listed below but first make sure to turn ON the ID3 Chunk Editing in the Metadata Chunk Options Panel (F4) (Standard & Ultra versions)
+Attention Library Creators: If you are looking to distribute you SFX to the world and want to make sure your metadata will be read by some (cough cough) “rival” programs then best to ONLY tag your SFX in the 7 fields listed below but first make sure to turn ON the ID3 Chunk Editing in the Metadata Chunk Options Panel (F4) (Ultra version)

 This panel can be used to turn on or off Chunks in all three stages from Importing files to Editing them to Transferring and creating new files.